openstack/releases/doc/source/reference/process.rst

 Between Milestone-1 and Milestone-2
 ===================================

-1. Follow up with PTLs and liaisons for projects that missed the first milestone.

-2. Use the countdown emails to list which projects have not done any stable release yet, to encourage them to do so.
+#.
+Use the countdown emails to list which projects have not done any
+   stable release yet, to encourage them to do so.

-3. Use the countdown emails to list which intermediary-released (or independent) projects haven't done a release yet.
-Remind teams that we need at least one library release before milestone-2.
+#.
+Use the countdown emails to list which intermediary-released (or
+   independent) deliverables haven't done a release yet.
+Remind teams that intermediary-released services that have not done a release by milestone-2 should be switched to the cycle-with-rc model.

-4. The week before Milestone-2 include a reminder of the deadline in the countdown emails.
-Mention the MembershipFreeze deadline as well.
+#.
+Mention the upcoming MembershipFreeze deadline in the countdown emails.
-   List teams that still haven't done a library release yet and remind them of the milestone-2 deadline.

-5. Ahead of MembershipFreeze, run membership_freeze_test to check for any new deliverable in governance that has not been released yet::
+#.
+Ahead of MembershipFreeze, run membership_freeze_test to check for
+   any new deliverable in governance that has not been released yet::

      tox -e membership_freeze_test -- $series ~/branches/governance/reference/projects.yaml